 A service coordinator from the early intervention program will help set up and schedule services.

 Early intervention services usually last until a child’s third birthday.
 But that doesn’t mean you’re suddenly on your own when your child turns 3.
 Your child’s service coordinator will hold a transition meeting to talk about moving your child from early intervention services to

 .
 These services can pick up where early intervention leaves off.

 A few months before your child’s third birthday, you and the early intervention team will discuss the transition.
 This will help you find out how to prepare your child for what’s next.
 If your child is eligible for preschool special education, a member of the local school district will work with you, too.

 What if my child is already 3 years old?

-If your child is eligible, you’ll meet with the school to develop an Individualized Education Program (IEP) for your preschooler.
+(IEP) for your preschooler.
 In addition to special education, this might include related services similar to those for infants and toddlers.